The importance of empowering clients with kids with KellyAnn Yoga

 What methods do you use to encourage your clients to come to class?

-Pregnancy and postnatally it is a very powerful, but vulnerable time in a woman’s life.
+Pregnancy and postnatally are very powerful yet vulnerable times in a woman’s life.
 Our yoga practice gives us the confidence to navigate these changes and uncertainties with knowledge and a deep understanding of our bodies.

-It is important mentally to have a mindfulness practice and breathing practice in pregnancy and beyond, if you have this, you can pretty much do anything.
+It's important mentally to have a mindfulness practice and breathing practice in pregnancy and beyond.
+If you have this, you can pretty much do anything.

-It is so important physically to maintain strength and help those everyday aches and pains.
+It's so important physically to maintain strength and help those everyday aches and pains.
 Being able to sort yourself out these days is vital.
-You don’t have to suffer from a sore back, or tight shoulders if you know how to work with your yoga practice.
+You don’t have to suffer from a sore back or tight shoulders if you know how to work with your yoga practice.

-I am still keen to create a sense of community and support.
-We have time to chat, ask questions, share in the beginning.
-It is so important to feel welcome, to feel heard, and be comfortable.
+I'm always keen to create a sense of community and support.
+I make time to chat, ask questions, and share in the beginning.
+It's so important to feel welcome, to feel heard, and be comfortable.

-We then have breathing or mindfulness time, followed by movement and relaxation.
-I record the classes and give them access for a week so that if a baby was crying or feeding they can go back and revisit when it is a better time.
+We have breathing or mindfulness time, followed by movement and relaxation.
+I record the classes and give them access for a week so that if a baby was crying or feeding, they can go back and revisit when it is a better time.

-I also just say- really look at those zoom boxes!
+When giving classes online, it's also so important to look at those Zoom boxes!
 You might see someone walking down the street, say hi!

 What advice do you have for parents that are struggling to balance raising their families at home and still prioritize their fitness?